 Spring is an exciting time of year for many of us.
 It means increased temperatures and the return of flowers and life outside.
-Springtime holds a number of holidays and events such as Easter, Passover, St Patrick’s Day, Mothers Day and Cinco De Mayo (and of course, Celiac Awareness Month is May!).
+Springtime holds a number of holidays such as Easter, Passover, St Patrick’s Day, Mothers Day and Cinco De Mayo (and of course, Celiac Awareness Month is May!).

-For most of these holidays, family gatherings and meals around the dinner table are popular ways to celebrate.
 We’ve compiled a list of safe, gluten-free food and candy ideas to get you through some of these spring festivities.
 Enjoy!

 Each year we receive questions about Easter candy.
 There are so many kinds and brands of candy in stores it can be hard to determine what is gluten-free and what is not.

 Let’s start with candy that is safe for celiac disease and gluten-sensitivity disorders.
 Dove chocolate products are mostly gluten-free, so what about that giant Dove chocolate bunny that you’ve been eying up at the store?
 It’s gluten-free!
 The manufacturer of all of Dove’s products claims it will list ingredients containing gluten on the labels.
 However most of their products are already gluten-free.

 Thinking about putting some Jelly Belly Jelly Beans in that Easter basket?
 Go for it.
 They’re safe.
 What about Easter Peeps?
 Always check the label but Peeps are generally gluten-free.
 One popular candy that we want to warn you about is the Cadbury Cream Eggs.
 As popular and tasty as they are, we do not recommend them.
 The Hershey’s website regularly updates their list of gluten-free products and Cadbury Eggs are not on it.
 Although they do not list any ingredients containing gluten, they may be susceptible to cross-contact.
 Your best bet would be to steer clear altogether.